Master of Science in Physician Assistant Studies (CUAA)

 • Three letters of reference are required to be submitted: (PLEASE NOTE)

-• One letter of reference must be from a healthcare provider whom you have shadowed or worked alongside that can speak to your professionalism.
+•One letter from a PA or advanced healthcare provider whom you have shadowed or worked alongside who can speak to your professionalism.

 • Technical Standards are physical, behavioral and cognitive abilities that must be met in order for a PA to complete the educational curriculum, and competently perform all duties required as a PA upon graduation.
 Please see Technical Standards for Physician Assistants on the (cuaa.edu/pa) website, that each student must be able to meet in order to be admitted to the PA program and function effectively in the PA profession.